sanmit-git/ransomware-simulation-and-defense-lab/README.md

 This section explains how to recreate the complete **Ransomware Simulation and Defense Lab** from scratch.
 The lab consists of three virtual machines connected through an isolated Host-Only network, ensuring that the ransomware simulation remains completely contained and safe.

-> **⚠️ Disclaimer**
->
-> This project is developed **strictly for educational and research purposes**.
-Execute it only inside an isolated virtual environment.
-Never run the simulation on a production machine or a network connected to the Internet.

----

 # 📋 Prerequisites